arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 Bit's I've learned across 14 years:

 0) Fear G-d [0].
-This one is what got me out unscathed even as I missed the mark on the other 13 truths.
+This one is what got me out unscathed even as I missed the mark on the other truths.

 a) Parents are true prophets.. they have serious skin in the game.
 Time has a weird way of proving them right even if you thought they had no clue.

 b) Most ventures fail.
 So while you listen to pied-piper visionary Steve the CEO, keep in mind basic math around "hyper-scale" or even " success " [2].
 If so blessed, talk to friends who are VCs, LPs.
 Outcomes ranges from acquisition with double-digit % layoffs ( usually all but non-core engineering ) to absolute write-offs.
 The big whale outcomes are statistically a long-lost cousin of some of them mega lotteries.

-c) Take care of your immigration bits and never let it be a leverage that anybody can play with over your hunt.
-Remember this song while you do it:
+c) Take care of your immigration bits and never let it be something an employer can lord over with.
+This song applies to this and a few other truths:

 " So if you want to push, I'ma shove
 If you want to spar we can do it no gloves
 And if you're gonna run at me you better do it hard Cuz I fear no fall, no brawl, no scars " [3]

-d) If there is an at-will contract involved, whatever the context is.
+d) If there is an at-will contract involved, whatever the context is..
 It ain't family.
-Run for your life if you hear how something is like family or even references to Mother Teresa.
-Saints are laughed out of gambling dens and if you are hearing said bits in such a den, run a few miles.
+Run for your life if you hear how something is like family or  references to Mother Teresa.
+Saints are rarely in gambling dens and if you are in such a den, don't expect virtue.

 e) If you have multiple offers and one of them offers a significant pay-bump, listen to the pied piper who will pay you more even if they award you a lesser title.
 Watch for the fine-print in contracts.